Charles Walker (British politician): Early parliamentary career (2005–2012)

-House of Commons Procedure Committee: 2012–2019
+House of Commons Procedure Committee (2012–2019)

 In October 2012, Walker was elected as chair of the Procedure Committee, which decides on the process for election of a new Speaker of the House of Commons.
-In addition to his chairing duties, Walker is a member of the Speaker's Committee for the Independent Parliamentary Standards Authority (SCIPSA) and answers parliamentary questions on behalf of the committee.
+In addition to his chairing duties, Walker was a member of the Speaker's Committee for the Independent Parliamentary Standards Authority (SCIPSA) and answered parliamentary questions on behalf of the committee.

 In July 2013, Walker voted in favour of extending same-sex marriage to England and Wales.

 In December 2013, Walker was the only MP to confirm he would accept an 11% pay increase.
 His championship of the pay rise and membership of the committee led to him being described by The Daily Telegraph as being in with an outside chance of becoming speaker when John Bercow stood down.

 In the last parliamentary session before the 2015 general election, Walker explained what he knew about the Government decision to force a vote on changing the rules for electing a speaker for the next Parliament, in order to remove the then-Speaker John Bercow.

 Walker said he had written a report on the subject "years ago" but although he had talked to William Hague and Michael Gove that week, neither had told him their objectives.
 He had only found out via the grapevine, and stated that he would rather be "an honourable fool" than part of a plot.
 The government lost the vote and Walker received a standing ovation from Labour MPs.

 Following the 2015 general election, Walker was returned unopposed as chair of the Procedure Committee.

 Walker was appointed an Officer of the Order of the British Empire (OBE) in the 2015 New Year Honours for political service, and was appointed a Knight Commander of the Order of the British Empire (KBE) in Theresa May's resignation honours on 10 September 2019, "for political and public service".

 In May 2019, Walker and Cheryl Gillan became acting chairs of the 1922 Committee after Graham Brady resigned to consider standing in the leadership contest to succeed Theresa May as Conservative leader.
 They stood down when Brady returned to the role in September of that year.